-Rule 1.8 Termination.
+Rule 1.8 | Termination

 The physician assistant shall notify the Board in writing immediately upon the physician assistant's termination; physician retirement; withdrawal from active practice; or any other change in employment, functions or activities.
 Failure to notify can result in disciplinary action.

-Rule 1.9 Duty to Notify Board of Change of Address.
-Any physician assistant who is licensed to practice as a physician assistant in this state and changes his or her practice location or mailing address, shall immediately notify the Board in writing of the change.
+Source: Miss.
+Code Ann. §73-26-5 (1972, as amended).
+Rule 1.9 | Duty to Notify Board of Change of Address Any physician assistant who is licensed to practice as a physician assistant in this state and changes his or her practice location or mailing address, shall immediately notify the Board in writing of the change.
 Failure to notify within 30 days could result in disciplinary action.